 4 Ways to Avoid Bloating During the Holidays

 - Take a Probiotic Capsule to Increase Your Friendly Bacteria We all have a balance of good and bad bacteria in our gut- in fact, we need both to survive.
 But bad bacteria can quickly overpopulate the good bacteria with consistent antibiotic use, alcohol consumption, stress and a diet high in refined sugar.
 When bad bacteria begins to overpopulate your gut, your body notifies you with digestive symptoms such as bloating, flatulence and the inability to properly digest and absorb the food you eat.
 An overgrowth of bad bacteria can also lead to more serious conditions down the road, such as candida and leaky gut.
 To keep the good bacteria flourishing in your gut, you can take a probiotic capsule each day.
 When taken regularly, probiotics can act as an insurance policy for the health of your digestive system.
-If you’re looking for a recommendation, we love Ohhira’s Vegetarian Probiotic capsules.
+If you’re looking for a recommendation, we love Flora Vegetarian Probiotic capsules.

-- Eat Animal Protein at The End of The Night (A Tip For Non-Vegans) As previously mentioned, animal protein and fats are the slowest foods to digest in comparison to fruit, veggies, plant based protein and complex carbs.
+- Eat Animal Protein at The End of The Night (A Tip For Non-Vegans) As previously mentioned, animal protein and fats are the slowest foods to digest in comparison to fruit, veggies, plant-based protein, and complex carbs.
 When eaten earlier in the day, animal protein and fat has the ability to slow your digestion and create the bloated, sluggish feeling that stems from your intestinal tract.
 To avoid this, try to eat animal protein at the end of the day so it has plenty of time to digest while you sleep and won’t halt the digestion of your other meals eaten during the day.

 - Drink Cold Bevies Away From Meals To efficiently digest and absorb the food you eat, your body produces digestive enzymes.
 Digestive enzymes are automatically released in your mouth and stomach when you begin to chew, and even before food enters your mouth through your saliva.
-When you drink iced cold beverages with meals you can “freeze” the digestive enzymes, so to speak.
+When you drink ice cold beverages with meals you can “freeze” the digestive enzymes, so to speak.
 When the digestive enzymes aren’t active, the food you’re eating will simply sit there until your body can process it.
 As you can guess, this mechanism leads to bloating.
 Replace ice cold beverages with small sips of room temperature water with your meals to avoid this from happening.
 You can also add fresh squeezed lemon or lime for extra enzymes and a digestive boost.